omarelfiki/navigator/README.md

 - The system will also create the necessary tables and indexes for efficient querying.

 ### Initializing the database through GUI
 - The GUI provides a simple interface to initialize the database.
-You can add the GTFS dataset directory path to the `GTFS_DIR` enviroment variable and click on the "Load GTFS Data" button to initialize the database.
+You can add the GTFS dataset directory path to the `GTFS_DIR` environment variable and click on the "Load GTFS Data" button to initialize the database.
 - The system will extract the GTFS data and load it into the MySQL database.

 ## Contributors